David Spence (rubber chemistry): Organic accelerators

 In the early years of rubber production, high quality natural rubber was obtained from the tree, Hevea braziliensis, found in the regions bordering the Amazon river.
 The high quality rubber exhibited desired properties, such as a high tensile strength (greater than 2800 psi) and a two-hour vulcanization time.
 Vulcanization is the process by which natural rubber is strengthened by cross-linking the different polymer chains, with either elemental sulfur bridges or other molecules known as accelerators.
 However, high quality natural rubber was expensive, with a price exceeding $1.50 per pound.
 Diamond Rubber experimented with various additives, such as mercury iodide and aniline, in an attempt to improve the properties of lower quality rubber.
 The addition of only 2.5 to 6 percent of these additives improved the tensile strength of low quality rubber from 1800 psi to 2800 psi, and shortened the vulcanization time to a 90 minutes.
 However, these additives were detrimental to the lifetime of the rubber.
 In 1912, Spence was working with George Oenslager at Diamond Rubber to discover different additives to overcome these shortcomings.
 Working off of Oenslager's aniline additives, Spence discovered that p-aminodimethylaniline was a far superior accelerator, requiring only 0.5 weight percent added to the vulcanization process, to vastly improve the tensile strength of the rubber.
 P-aminodimethylaniline was adopted as the accelerator of choice by the Diamond Rubber Company in 1912.

 Development of guayule as a rubber alternative

-Throughout World War II, the allied forces suffered from a shortage of latex rubber, due to Japan cutting off America's access to the Maylasian rubber plantations.
+Throughout World War II, the allied forces suffered from a shortage of latex rubber, due to Japan cutting off America's access to the Malaysian rubber plantations.
 Spence, along with other allied scientists, scrambled to secure another natural rubber resource.
-Latex derived from Parthenium argentatum, more commonly called Guayule, was an ideal candidate as a replacement rubber due to the properties of the vulcanized rubber produced from Guayule, which were similar to the rubber produced from Maylasian rubber plantations.
+Latex derived from Parthenium argentatum, more commonly called Guayule, was an ideal candidate as a replacement rubber due to the properties of the vulcanized rubber produced from Guayule, which were similar to the rubber produced from Malaysian rubber plantations.
 Latex from Guayule was first prepared in 1876, via a solvent extraction of the latex using acetone, and this extraction process was used commercially by the Diamond Rubber Company up until the 1930s.